GodotSteam/GodotSteam-Docs/docs/contribute/donors.md

 # Donors and Benefactors

-Here is a list of all our amazing current and past donors who have carried this project over the years financially.
+Here is a list of all our amazing current and past donors who have financially carried this project over the years.

 {==
 ## :material-heart: Current Donors List